svitale75/OC-EFI-H270N-macOS/Sonoma/README.md

 10. Under **PlattformInfo**, select the DataHub - Generic - PlattformNVRAM.
 Select **iMAC18,1**
 11. Save **config.plist**
 12. Move the saved **config.plist** into the **EFI/OC** folder of your **EFI** partition (of your instal drive)
-13. After the installation you can copy the content of your install drive EFI to your main dirve EFI and edit config.plist to remove any arguments "-v keepsyms=1 debug=0x100 alcid=21" as they are no longer needed and your boot time wil improve.
+13. After the installation you can copy the content of your install drive EFI to your main dirve EFI and edit config.plist to remove any arguments "-v keepsyms=1 debug=0x100 alcid=21" as they are no longer needed and your boot time will improve.

 **Credits**
 - [OpenCore](https://github.com/acidanthera/OpenCorePkg)